 Another fire in 1972 destroyed the planing mill and the cabinet shop. by 1973, a third generation came into the business, grandsons Edwin Hogge and Bruce Edwards -- had been added to the staff.
 By the mid-1970's a modern office building had been added in Gloucester and the name of the company changed to Lamberth Building Materials, Inc. In 1978, the company expanded to White Stone where Albert Pollard provided a brand new structure on Route 3 from which the company is still operating.

 Six years later the Gloucester and White Stone stores were separated, Jewel and Ginny Edwards acquiring the business in White Stone, and Milton and Aggie Hogge retaining the originial business in Gloucester.
 Within eight years, Jewel Edwards had retired, but in those years the company expanded their lines of building materials and products and added a fleet of radio-dispatched delivery trucks.

-As we embark upon our 100th year of service, we would like to thank every single one of our customers, contractor, and homeowner alike because without you Lamberth and our dedicated team of employees would not have had the pleasure of continuely serving the Tidewater Region of Virginia.
+As we embark upon our 106th year of service, and our fourth generation with Hunter Edwards, we would like to thank every single one of our customers, contractor, and homeowner alike because without you Lamberth and our dedicated team of employees would not have had the pleasure of continually serving the Tidewater Region of Virginia.

 "Delivering Service Since 1917"